cgwire/kitsu/docs/faq-notification/README.md

 ------------------------------------

-## How to be notified of everything?
+## How to be Notified of Everything?

 The **News feed** page is here to keep you aware of all the changes in the production.